fjiang212/my-notes/certifications/hdpcd-spark.md

 * default sqlContext in the spark-shell is HiveContext
 * How to create DataFrame
    * Use sqlContext read json file, the return result is DF(sqlContext.read.json).
    * Use SparkContext to read text file, run map transformation to map to case class.
+Then call toDF() to convert RDD to DF.
 ### [ ] Perform operations on a DataFrame
 * The results of SQL queries are DataFrames and support all the normal RDD operations.